alexcu2718/fdf/README.md

 # fdf

 (Jeremy Clarkson voice )
-'Probably the fastest finder you'll find on POSIX for regex/glob matching files (see benchmark proof versus fd*)'
+'Probably the fastest finder you'll find on POSIX for regex/glob matching files`

-## COMPATIBILITY STATE

-1.Working on Linux 64bit                                             Tested on Debian/Ubuntu/Arch/Fedora varying versions.

-2.Somehow working on Aarch 64 Linux/Android Debian (basically, it works on my phone via termux!)
-(I didn't need to change anything!)

-2.Macos  64bit  (Tested on Sonoma)

-3.Free/Open/Net/Dragonfly BSD 64bit                             (Ok, it compiles on these platforms but only tested on freebsd.)

-3.Tested on 64bit PPC Linux (Ubuntu)

-5.Alpine/MUSL
+**i do have benchmark suites!**

 ## INTRO